-Job Opportunity: Housing Stabilization Case Manager – Emergency Housing
+Job Opportunity: Housing Stabilization Case Manager – Emergency Housing (Temp)

 The Housing Stabilization Case Manager for Emergency Housing assists families and individuals who are residing in Samaritan House Emergency Housing due to homelessness, domestic violence and sexual assault.
 The Case Manager is responsible for assisting emergency housing residents with accessing their strengths, assessing their needs and assisting them in developing a service plan to achieve their self-determined goals and obtaining permanent housing.
 The Case Manager provides direct and referral services to promote personal safety, stability and self-sufficiency.

 This is a temporary position with the potential to be extended.

 - Meet with each adult in emergency housing and hotel within 24 hours after intake (or next business day) to conduct an initial needs assessment and lethality assessment, develop personal safety plans and provide an in-depth orientation to shelter rights and responsibilities.

 - Assess individuals’ and families’ needs and strengths and collaboratively develop individual goals for emergency housing based on SPDAT results.

 - Update safety plans and service plans weekly to include analysis of environmental barriers and batterer-generated risks (if resident is affected by domestic or sexual violence) and work with residents to eliminate barriers that impede physical, emotional, financial, and psychological well-being.